 Chewing does not just damage your stuff, it puts your puppy at risk.
 Electric cables are very attractive to puppies, and they sometimes swallow chunks of whatever they are chewing.

-In busy households, at busy times of the day, small puppies are at risk of being stepped on or tripped over, the crate is a place of safety at these times and gives the puppy a place to relax when all around him is chaotic.
+In busy households small puppies are at risk of being tripped over, the crate is a place of safety at chaotic times and gives the puppy a place to relax.

-Small children don’t understand that puppies get exhausted or over-excited and the crate is a great place for him to recharge his batteries safely without being pulled around and prodded by your toddler.
-Baby gates can also be very useful for this purpose!
+Small children don’t understand that puppies get exhausted or over-excited and the crate is a great place for your puppy to recharge his batteries.
+Baby gates can also be useful for this purpose!

 Most puppy owners will benefit from a car crate too.
-A young dog can do an enormous amount of damage to the interior of a car in a surprisingly small window of time.
+A young dog can do an enormous amount of damage to the interior of a vehicle in a surprisingly small window of time.

-A car crate will protect your puppy from being thrown around the vehicle in the event of an accident and protects the inside of your car from your puppy’s teeth whilst you are driving or unloading.
+A car crate will protect your puppy from being thrown around the vehicle in the event of an accident and protects the inside of your car from your puppy’s teeth.

-How about you?
 Do you think crates are a good thing?
 Did you use one for your puppy?
 Share your thoughts in the comments box below.
-And before you go crate shopping, check out our new article: which dog crate is right for my Labrador